GA-repos/HTML-and-CSS/readme.md

 cd html-and-css
 ```

-Create a file `index.html` and open it with VScode
+Create a file `index.html` and open it with VS Code

 ```bash
 touch index.html
 code .
 ```

-Go ahead and type in the *boilerplate* from above into your index.html file

-Add the paragraph we used as an example to the page body and give the page a title.
+Go ahead and type the boilerplate into your index.html file.
+Then, add p element to the page body and put a title into the head.
+(You can use the p element and title example from above.)

 Now, `index.html` should look like this: